zephyrproject-rtos/zephyr/doc/reference/usermode/memory_domain.rst

    dynamically allocated at runtime and a usable pointer to them returned to the caller.

-The relevant API is :c:func:`k_thread_resource_pool_assign` which assigns a k_mem_pool to draw these allocations from for the target thread.
+The relevant API is :c:func:`k_thread_heap_assign` which assigns a k_heap to draw these allocations from for the target thread.

 If the system heap is enabled, then the system heap may be used with :c:func:`k_thread_system_pool_assign`, but it is preferable for different